alchemistbg/udemy-sql-and-posgresql/README.md

+This repository contains the code from the following **Udemy** course:
-SQL and PostgreSQL: The Complete Developer's Guide
+# SQL and PostgreSQL: The Complete Developer's Guide